Washington County Airport (Pennsylvania): Facilities

 The airport covers 365 acre and has 37 T-hangars, seven corporate hangars and seven businesses that employ about thirty people.
 The airport is a relief airport for other airports such as Pittsburgh International Airport and Allegheny County Airport.

 Washington County Airport has a 5004 ft runway and a full parallel taxiway system lit for night operations.
-It has a partial electronic guidance system consisting of a Localizer, Distance Measuring Equipment and Non-directional beacon.
+It has a partial electronic guidance system consisting of a Localizer, Distance Measuring Equipment and a Non-directional beacon.
 The non-precision approach is available as well.
 The airport also has a Remote Communications Outlet and an Automated Surface Observing System.
 The first Instrument Landing System (ILS) approved by the Federal Aviation Administration was added in 2003.

 The airport is home to 94 aircraft: 70 single-engine, 17 multi-engine, five jets and two helicopters.
 The airport sees about 110 operations per day.
 Roughly 60% of Washington County Airport's traffic is local general aviation while 24% is general transportation.
 17% of the operations are air charter while less than 1% is military use.